Case 1: Hydrolysis Study with Unlabelled Insoluble Compound at very Low Concentration Levels

 - Detailed pharmacology profiling of four optimized leads with varying selectivity, ultimately led us to select one clinical candidate that engaged both isoforms of the target and showed superior efficacy over the leading competitor.

-- Advinus’ unique approach successfully delivered a well differentiated clinical candidate for further development for T2D and obesity.
+- Eurofins Advinus’ unique approach successfully delivered a well differentiated clinical candidate for further development for T2D and obesity.

 - As a fast-follow-on program, candidate selection was done in 2 years, including the time taken for establishing an unprecedented SAR and differentiation strategy.